iot-Noob/boilerplate-native/README.md

 ## Introduction

 MyApp is a boilerplate mobile application built using React Native, designed to serve as a foundation for creating robust mobile applications.
-It includes pre-configured Redux state management, navigation with React Navigation, UI components from React Native Paper, and styling using Tailwind CSS.
+It includes pre-configured Redux state management, navigation with React Navigation, UI components from React Native Paper, and styling using Tailwind CSS and formik and yup for form validation and axios .

 ## Table of Contents